Looking north as we climb the switchbacks of Rattlesnake BST. Review and photos ...

 Grandeur Peak BST

 The Grandeur Peak section of the Bonneville Shoreline was opened in fall 2023.
 It includes the old Parley's Bench trail, with new bench-cut singletrack extending further up the hill.
-It's 2.7 miles from the Grandeur Peak trailhead to the viewpoint at the western end of the Mill Creek Pipeline trail, with 950 vertical feet of climbing.
+It's 2.7 miles from the Grandeur Peak trailhead to the viewpoint at the western end of the Mill Creek Pipeline trail, with 950 of elevation gain and 1050 vertical feet of overall climbing.

-The trail will now begin some serious climbing through switchbacks.
-Over the next two miles, it will gain 800 vertical feet at the government-approved maximum average climbing rate of 8%.
+A second set of switchbacks, this time with a gentler pitch and reasonable climbing turns, waits for you just uphill.
+Over the 2.2 miles of the singletrack BST, you will gain 800 vertical feet at the government-approved maximum average climbing rate of 8%.
 As you gain elevation, take time to appreciate the views of the Salt Lake Valley.

 At mile 2.7 from the trailhead, you'll arrive at the old Pipeline viewpoint.
 Turn to the left eastbound on the Mill Creek Pipeline Trail.
 In 0.7 miles, you'll reach the trail fork for the Rattlesnake portion of the BST, downhill to your right.
 The combined distance from the Grandeur trailhead to the Rattlesnake trailhead is just under 5 miles.
 If you loop back via the Mill Creek Canyon Road and Wasatch Blvd, the ride is 7.7 miles with just over 1000 vertical feet of climbing.